Madani00/Philosophers/README.md

 - A common guideline is to have a number of threads roughly equal to the number of CPU cores for CPU-bound tasks.
 For I/O-bound tasks, you might have more threads, but 150 is still quite high.
 - NORE SURE: everytime philosopher eats you need to update his last meal time , in his campus people say as soon as the philo takes both forks

+##  Resource Hierarchy (Ordering of Resource Acquisition):
+- THIS IS MY SOLUTION TO PREVENT DEADLOCKS (odd and even)

 ## some ways to implement you program
 1 - odd sleep (time_to_eat / 2) (you need to make the philos sleep at the start of yr program) (when you have even number of philos 4 , it is easy cause the 1 and 3 eats, 2 and 4 sleeps vice versa)